MScBiomedicalInformatics/MSIB32500/lectures/lecture5.md

 The **mt.teststat** and **mt.teststat.num.denum** functions of the **multtest** package provide a convenient way to compute test statistics for each row of a data frame, e.g., **two-sample Welch t-statistics, Wilcoxon statistics, F-statistics, paired t-statistics, and block F-statistics.**.

-Let's compute two-sample t-statistics that compares the gene expressions for each gene in the ALL and AML cases.
+Let's compute two-sample t-statistics that compare the gene expressions for each gene in the ALL and AML cases.
 This can be done with the mt.teststat function.
 The default test is the two-sample [Welch t-test](https://en.wikipedia.org/wiki/Welch%27s_t-test), it is more reliable when the two samples have unequal variances and unequal sample sizes.

 ```{r}
 > teststat = mt.teststat(golub, golub.cl)